 How Our San Diego Car Accident Lawyers Help After a Crash

 Multi-vehicle accidents may pit you between multiple insurers, each of whom will try to deny liability for your injuries.
-Our San Diego car accident lawyers will hold each of them accountable; we won’t let them escape responsibility by pointing their fingers at someone else.
+Our San Diego car accident attorneys will hold each of them accountable; we won’t let them escape responsibility by pointing their fingers at someone else.

 Mission Personal Injury Lawyers has over 40 years of combined experience handling car accident cases.
 We have recovered tens of millions for individuals and families in Southern California.